-GRANGEVILLE, Idaho – CenturyLink, Inc. (NYSE: CTL) announced today the grant winners from its Middle School Philanthropy program chosen by students at Grangeville Middle School.
-Seventh-grade students in Bernadette Edwards’ classes researched nonprofit organizations in the Grangeville area and chose the Hope Pregnancy Center of Central Idaho, Grangeville Boosters, Animal Ark and Friends of Centennial Library to share the $3,000 grant.
-The grants were awarded May 14 at the school.
+BOISE, Idaho – CenturyLink, Inc. (NYSE: CTL) announced today the grant winners from its Middle School Philanthropy program chosen by students at Sawtooth Middle School in Meridian.
+Student Council members, under the direction of advisor Jim Core, researched nonprofit organizations in the Treasure Valley area and chose the St. Luke’s Cares Program, the Women and Children’s Alliance and Big Brother, Big Sister of Southwest Idaho to share the $3,000 grant.
+The grants were awarded on May 17 at Sawtooth Middle School.

 “CenturyLink is dedicated to enhancing the communities we serve in a meaningful way,” said Jim Schmit, vice president and general manager for CenturyLink in Idaho.
 “This program is a unique opportunity to enable students to connect with their community in a way that will raise awareness of needs and hopefully plant a seed with them for a lifelong interest in giving back.”

-Grangeville Middle School was one of eight middle schools in Idaho who participated in the program to determine how to each distribute $3,000 among nonprofit organizations impacting their particular community.
+Sawtooth Middle School was one of eight middle schools in Idaho that participated in the program to determine how to each distribute $3,000 among nonprofit organizations impacting their particular community.
 A total of $24,000 will be awarded to local nonprofit organizations across the state through this program.

 The program’s purpose is to increase awareness among middle school students of various needs in their communities.
 In addition, the program aims to create a lifelong interest in volunteerism and community involvement, develop skills to allocate limited resources and increase civic engagement.